cpp-projects-showcase/docker-images/README.md

 as Python is built on top of C++ (e.g., a few Python modules needs to be compiled with C++).

-The Linux distribution is CentOS 7 for now.
-Ubuntu may follow next.
+The supported Linux distributions are CentOS 7, Ubuntu 18.10 and Debian 9.

 Every time some changes are committed on the [project's GitHub repository](https://github.com/cpp-projects-showcase/docker-images),